deanovision/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+adaptive sites can adapt to different devices but they still use fixed widths. responsive sites use percents and responsive units like rems to allow the layout to be more fluid in different viewports

 2. Describe what it means to be mobile first vs desktop first.

+mobile first and desktop first are just design preferences. mobile first means you start first by designing your site for mobile content and then scale up as you build using min-width instead of max-width in your media queries. desktop first is the inverse of that, you start by building your desktop version of your site and scale down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% allows you to have responsive fonts it sets the user agent style font size to 10px and allows you to use rems easier since 1 rem would be equivalent to 10px

 4. How would you describe preprocessing to someone new to CSS?

+preprocessors allows you to write your css more intuitively by allowing you to nest your styles directly inside of the corresponding elements and classes without having to worry too much about proper specificity. it also allows you to add variables that can be recalled later making styling easier.
+After you style using a preprocessor all of the code is compiled and translatted to vanilla css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+my favorite part of preprocessing is nesting and the part that gives me the most trouble is adding stylings that break the cascade and trying to identify this in a timely manner.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.